SAP-samples/abap-platform-refscen-flight/README.md

 3. In the <em>abapGit Repositories</em> view, click the `+` icon to clone an abapGit repository.
 4. Enter the following URL of this repository: `https://github.com/SAP-samples/abap-platform-refscen-flight.git` and choose <em>Next</em>.
 5. Select the branch <em>ABAP-platform-cloud</em> and enter the newly created package `/DMO/FLIGHT` as the target package and choose <em>Next</em>.
+6. Confirm the folder logic `PREFIX` and choose <em>Next</em>.
-6. Create a new transport request that you only use for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
+7. Create a new transport request that you only use for this demo content installation (recommendation) and choose <em>Finish</em> to link the Git repository to your ABAP cloud project.
 The repository appears in the abapGit Repositories View with status <em>Linked</em>.
-7. Right-click on the new ABAP repository and choose `pull` to start the cloning of the repository contents.
+8. Right-click on the new ABAP repository and choose `pull` to start the cloning of the repository contents.
 Note that this procedure may take a few minutes.
-8. Once the cloning has finished, the status is set to `Pulled Successfully`.
+9. Once the cloning has finished, the status is set to `Pulled Successfully`.
 (Refresh the `abapGit Repositories` view to see the progress of the import).
 Refresh the project tree.
 In case the status is set to ‘Pulled with errors’ and the authorization object /DMO/CNTRY reports the error ‘No authorization to change authorization field &/DMO/CNTRY&’, please raise a ticket on component BC-SEC-AUT-PFC.

 As a result of the installation procedure above, the ABAP system creates an inactive version of all artifacts from the demo content and adds the following sub packages to the target package: